 SIS is real people, giving real space, real time, real love and real knowledge to other very real people, while having a great time, selling merch and raising money to help people in need.

 We educate, train, and equip individuals with helpful and relevant resources, to encourage awareness, understanding, and conversation about suicide.

 We cultivate a visible presence in the community through collaboration with artists and local businesses, to make our work and our passion better known.

 We distribute our branded products and awareness materials, to both further our visible presence and help fund our programming.

 We assist individuals with lived experience and their families to ease the difficulty and pain of their grieving and healing processes.

 If you or someone you know is in crisis, you have options.
-Please call 1-800-273-TALK (8255) for the National Suicide Prevention Lifeline, text "HELLO" to 741741 for the Crisis Text Line, call 911, or visit your nearest Emergency Room.
+Please text "SIS" to 741-741 to speak with a trained counselor; call or text 988 for the Suicide & Crisis Lifeline; call 911; or visit your nearest Emergency Room.